-Fiery crash takes the life of 1 in Independence; identity yet to be determined
+Person killed in fiery Livingston Parish crash; identity yet to be determined

 Latest Weather Blog

-Fiery crash takes the life of 1 in Independence; identity yet to be determined
+Person killed in fiery Livingston Parish crash; identity yet to be determined

 INDEPENDENCE - A fiery, single-vehicle crash took one life early Friday morning in Independence.